 Four of Hollywood's leading men took to the Hollywood Foreign Press Association dinner on Thursday.British actors Robert Pattinson and Eddie Redmayne posed with James Marsden and Channing Tatum at the dinner, held at the Beverly Hilton hotel.The Hollywood Foreign Press Association, who host the annual Golden Globes Awards, handed out over $2million to charities dedicated to arts and film preservation at the dinner.

 and deliver one of the cheques to a charity, and both looked dapper in their sharp suits, withMy Week With Marilyn

 is out today in the UK, looked smart in a black suit with a grey marled tie.He recently sat down with The Guardian where he revealed thatTwilight

 was the hardest job he'd ever had.

-"Because to do it for five movies, it’s really hard to think of stuff that’s maybe not boring.
+he said."Because to do it for five movies, it’s really hard to think of stuff that’s maybe not boring.
 Especially if you don’t die.
 Because what’s the drama?
 You’re not scared of anything!
 And that’s the whole essence of drama: life and death."The 28-year-old, who has also starred inCosmopolis

 also admitted that he'd love to shock audiences on the stage.

 "Something in a really small theatre.
 I don’t think I could do something on Broadway...
 I’d quite like to do something kind of shocking."In The Rover, which he filmed in the Australian outback, Robert takes a supporting role for the first time since Twilight ended."There’s something about Rey, and there’s something about not having to drive the story forward," he explained.